 During a recent expedition to map earthquake faults in Monterey Bay, MBARI researchers discovered the wreck of a barge on the muddy seafloor.
 The barge Umpqua II was about 1,700 meters (one mile) below the ocean surface.

-The latest and most important scientific findings about ocean acidification have been compiled into a single, cohesive publication, co-authored by a Monterey Bay Aquarium Research Institute scientist.
-Senior Scientist James Barry is a lead author of the 100-page report.
+The latest and most important scientific findings about ocean acidification have been compiled into a single, 100-page publication.
+The report was co-authored by Monterey Bay Aquarium Research Institute Senior Scientist James Barry.

 Marine microbiologists typically use large databases to compare the genetic material of one microbe to that of others.
 Unfortunately, existing databases are woefully incomplete when it comes to microbes in the ocean.